bramp/goredirects/README.md

 ```

-This will search your $GOROOT/src/<domain> for all pacakges, and create static HTML into the outputdir for each package.
+This will search your $GOROOT/src/<domain> for all packages, and create static HTML into the outputdir for each package.

 ## Licence (Apache 2)